tektronix/keithley/README.md

 ## Contributing

 First, please consult the Tektronix [Code of Conduct](https://tektronix.github.io/Code-Of-Conduct/).
 Contributions in the form of new examples or bug fixes are welcome!
-Just submit a pull request with your changes.
+Just submit a pull request with your changes against the `dev` branch.
 If you see something you're not sure is a bug, or if you'd like to request an example, please submit an Issue via GitHub.

 If you'd like help from a Keithley engineer in developing an example, please submit a pull request with what you have so far placed in the proper part of the repository, including any new directories your example may need.